HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Controller Representation

 \subsection{Discriminator Observations}

 Our discriminator takes both the character state and the closest $N$ points from the scene as input to evaluate the naturalness of motions within the context of the surrounding environment.
 To provide sufficient temporal information, we define a state transition as a sequence of the past 10 steps.
 This design captures richer motion dynamics, enabling the discriminator to assess the overall consistency and flow of movements.
-For each time step, the following features are included: \begin{itemize} \item Linear velocity and angular velocity of the root, represented in the character’s local coordinate frame \item Local rotation of each joint \item Local velocity of each joint \item 3Dpositions of the end-effectors (e.g. hands and feet), represented in the character’s local coordinate frame \item The closest $N$ points from the scene to the root \end{itemize} The root is designated to be the character’s pelvis.
+For each time step, the following features are included: \begin{itemize} \item Linear velocity and angular velocity of the root, represented in the character’s local coordinate frame \item Local rotation of each joint \item Local velocity of each joint \item 3D positions of the end-effectors (e.g. hands and feet), represented in the character’s local coordinate frame \item The closest $N$ points from the scene to the root \end{itemize} The root is designated to be the character’s pelvis.
 The character’s local coordinate frame is defined with the origin located at the root, the x-axis oriented along the root link’s facing direction, and the z-axis aligned with the global up vector.
 We concatenate the features from 10 consecutive steps to form the input to the discriminator.
 This design captures the temporal dynamics of the motion, allowing the discriminator to evaluate transitions and interactions.
 By including character state features and the scene point cloud across these steps, the discriminator gains a richer context to assess the naturalness and scene alignment of the generated motions.
+For the heading task, we remove the point cloud observation in the discriminator.